-NOTE: As of visit 23, the Adnexal Exam should be performed once per year, only at even visits.
+NOTE: As of visit 23, theAdnexal Exam should be performed once per year, only at even visits.
+As of visit 42, the Adnexal Exam is optional and will not be recorded on the F08.

 Next, the adnexal exam is performed.
 The absence or presence of adnexal tenderness or enlargement and is observed and recorded.